vincent-peugnet/carnet-video/README.md

     📄 aspectRatios
 ```

-Movie ID used is the official TMDB id.
+Movie ID used is the official Wikidata id.
 The `src/movies` folder is automatically populated during building.

 ### Import new video clips